usnistgov/thermoextrap/CONTRIBUTING.md

 - The pull request should include tests.
 - If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in `CHANGELOG.md`.
-You should use [scriv] for this.
+Put your new functionality into a function with a docstring.
+The changelog will be generated from the title of the PR, so be descriptive.
-- The pull request should work for all supported python versions.

 <!-- start-tutorial -->